watermj/lv-battery-soh/README.md

 Therefore, we will analyze these LV battery charging cycles under various loading conditions to calculate and model LV battery SoH.

 ## Approach
+Due to the critical nature of LV battery SoH, most modern vehicles are equipped with an Intelligent Battery Sensor (IBS).
+The IBS monitors all the critical battery parameters including current draw, internal resistance, temperature to determine its own SoH indicator that is then used by the main vehicle controllers.
+This is done via a standardized algorithmic approach.

+The aim of this project is to compare the IBS SoH with a ML approach that uses the (1) IBS parameters alone to develop a comparative SoH indicator and (2) expand the parameters to the ~1000 vehicle signals with possibly identify an even more accurate 12V battery SoH metric.

+## Data Acquisition
+Acquisitions of vehicle network traffic was done using Vector CANalyzer tools to log and record data.
+These data files contain  massive amounts of data and are stored in Vectors proprietary blf binary file format.

+## Data Pre-Processing
+The first step was to convert the Vector blf files to a readable '.csv' that then can be more easily digested by ML models.
+Again, due to the size of the files as they are recorded at ms intervals it is necessary to convert and down sample at the same time.
+While there python libraries developed to convert the blf format, I found them difficult and buggy.
+Therefore, I used Python BLFReader from the python-can library as the basis for developing my own converter and downsampling script that I could use.
+I do not provide the code here for this converter but may provide it in a separate GitHub repository at a later time.

+After converting and down sampling the data to a 1 second rate, I then began the process of pre-processing and cleaning the data.
+First approach was to only use IBS signals itself.
+Therefore, all data other than timestamp and IBS vehicle signals were removed.
+Followed by converting not numeric signals to numeric.

+Second approach was to do feature engineering on the complete set of vehicle signals to find the imost mportant features that correlate to LV battery SoH.
+From there the top features were cleaned for only numeric.